Herschel Grynszpan: Legal manoeuvres in Germany

 In November, Goebbels saw Hitler and obtained his approval for a show trial which would put "World Jewry in the dock".
 The trial was set for January 1942, with former French foreign minister Georges Bonnet scheduled to testify that "World Jewry" was responsible for dragging France into a war with Germany (its supposed political objective).

-An American celebrity journalist, Dorothy Thompson, reported that:

-Expelled from Germany for her anti-Nazi reporting, Thompson viewed Grynszpan's deed into a heroic response to the Nazi persecution of Jews.
-She insisted that large donations to Grynszpan's legal defense come from non-Jews, so the Nazis could not smear her efforts.

 The trial did not begin in January 1942.
 The United States had entered the war the previous month, as German armies suffered a major setback on the Eastern Front before battling the Red Army near Moscow.
 The Riom Trial of Léon Blum and other French politicians was due to begin in February, and Goebbels did not want two show trials at once.
 There were also further legal difficulties; it was feared that Grynszpan would challenge the legality of his deportation from France, which the Justice Ministry officials felt had been "irregular".
 Most disturbing of all was the revelation that Grynszpan would claim that he had shot Rath because of a homosexual relationship.
 This was communicated to Grimm, Diewerge, and other officials by Justice Ministry state secretary Roland Freisler (later the head of the People's Court) on 22 January.
 Grynszpan, who had rejected the idea of using this defence when Moro-Giafferi suggested it in 1938, had apparently changed his mind.
 He told Heinrich Jagusch (one of his Gestapo interrogators) in mid-1941 that he intended using this defence but the Justice Ministry did not inform Goebbels, who was furious.
 He wrote in his diary: